shipyardapp/Shipyard-Documentation/docs/reference/fac.md

 - `language` may be one of `PYTHON`, `BASH`, or `NODE`
 - `name` is a string represented the file name containing the code
-- `content` is a string or multiline string contining the code
+- `content` is a string or multiline string containing the code
 - `file_to_run` is a string representing the file to for any Vessel type that requires it

 </TabItem>